 - An ECG is a test which looks at the electrical activity in your heart.
 It can detect changes in the rate and rhythm of your heart as well as detecting heart attacks (old and new) and signs that your heart may be enlarged.
 It may be necessary to take a repeat ECG in the future.

 - A chest X-ray will look at the size of your heart and also show if there is any fluid in your lungs.

 - An echocardiogram is an ultrasound scan of your heart which will show how well your heart is pumping and whether the valves in your heart are opening and closing effectively.

 What is the treatment for heart failure?

 There has been lots of research into which medications will help heart failure patients stay well and help to keep symptoms under control.
-The National Institute of Clinical Excellence (NICE) guidelines recommend that heart failure patients should be considered for the following medications.
+The National Institute of Clinical Excellence (NICE) guidelines in England and Wales, and the Scottish Intercollegiate Guidelines Network (SIGN) guidelines in Scotland, recommend that heart failure patients should be considered for the following medications.

 In general, you will be asked to start all the drugs at low doses to start with, but with the aim of gradually increasing the doses of medication over a period of months.
 The aim is to reach the 'target dose' of the medications shown be to beneficial in clinical trials.
 You will need frequent blood tests to make sure that there are no harmful side-effects whilst starting medications or changing the doses.